Was and Were ESL Games, Activities and Worksheets

 ESL Was Were Activity - Grammar and Speaking: Writing Sentences, Discussion, Communicative Practice - Group Work

-In this inventive was and were activity, students review the verb to be in the past simple by writing sentences describing a holiday.
+In this inventive was and were activity, students review the verb 'to be' in the past simple by writing sentences describing a holiday.
 Students read the first question on the worksheet (How was the... read more

-ESL Was Were Activity - Grammar and Speaking: Writing Sentences from Prompts, Guided Discussion, Communicative Practice - Group Work In this inventive was and were activity, students review the verb to be in the past simple by writing sentences describing a holiday.
+ESL Was Were Activity - Grammar and Speaking: Writing Sentences from Prompts, Guided Discussion, Communicative Practice - Group Work In this inventive was and were activity, students review the verb 'to be' in the past simple by writing sentences describing a holiday.
 Students read the first question on the worksheet (How was the journey there?) and complete the sentence, describing the journey.
 Students then fold the paper as indicated and hand the worksheet to the person on their right.
-The student on their right reads the next question (What was the weather like?) and writes a complete sentence, describing the weather with the verb to be in the past simple.
+The student on their right reads the next question (What was the weather like?) and writes a complete sentence, describing the weather with the verb 'to be' in the past simple.
 The student then folds the paper so the sentence is hidden and passes it to the person on their right, and so on.
 When the last question has been answered, the student passes the worksheet to the person on their right.
 Tell the students that these sentences are about their last holiday.
 Students then unfold the worksheet and take turns reading their holiday to the people in their group, who discuss the good and bad points of each holiday and decide whose holiday was the best and worst. show less

 Sightseeing in Washington, D.C.